 - a.
 Coxswains must wear a life jacket or buoyancy aid in the correct manner and be familiar with the method of operation.
-In "frontloader" boats coxswains must wear manually operated gas inflation life jackets. - b.
-All coxswains shall be weighed each day prior to their first race.
+In "frontloader" boats coxswains must wear manually operated gas inflation life jackets. - All coxswains shall be weighed each day prior to their first race.
+A coxswain that does not meet the minimum weight requirements in 2-3-7c shall not be allowed to race.

 Coxswains competing in more than one event of a similar category need be weighed once only to qualify for all such events.
-Coxswains shall be weighed in the clothing that they expect to wear in the race, inclusive of buoyancy aids.